 However, the unexpected event can be a positive sometimes, too.
 I recently spent 2 months planning a trip to several parts of Europe, including Germany and Austria, and my favorite and most memorable parts of that trip were things that I knew nothing about ahead of time.
 They weren’t on my 50 page itinerary, they weren’t in a guide book, they weren’t part of a tour, and they most definitely weren’t expected.

-When we got back down the mountain to where we originally arrived, we planned to take the local bus back to the main bus station to get back to Salzburg.
-So, we waited for it… and waited… and waited some more (it just wasn’t my day with buses).
+When we got back down the mountain to the ticket center, we planned to take the local bus back to the main bus station to get back to Salzburg.
+So, we waited for it… and waited… and waited some more (it just wasn’t our day with buses).
 Eventually, we ended up waiting with another American couple and their daughter.
-We got to talking, and they told us that they were staying in the town down below (Berchtesgaden) and that there was a huge festival going on.
+We got to talking, and they told us that they were staying in the town down below (Berchtesgaden) and that the city was having a huge festival.
 There were planning to head there next (if we ever got off this mountain), and we decided we might as well check it out, too.
 Around that time, a taxi (nonexistent up there) was dropping someone off.
-My husband chased it down (literally), and all 5 of us piled in.
+My husband chased it down--literally--and all 5 of us piled in.

-Nothing could have prepared me for what we found in town.
+Nothing could have prepared me for what we found in Berchtesgaden.
 It was like something out of a movie, only better.
-The entire town of Berchtesgaden was one giant party.
+The entire town was one giant party.
 They were celebrating the 200th year of belonging to Bavaria; there were food tents, beer tents, bands, and handicrafts on display.
-Women paraded through the streets in their traditional best and men all dressed to the nines in their lederhosen.
+Women paraded through the streets in their traditional best, and men marched with their instruments all dressed to the nines in their lederhosen.
 The Germans certainly know how to party.
-With our new American friends, we ate bratwurst and the best apple strudel of my life, drank liters of wheat beer, paraded through the streets with the locals, and made some new local friends, as well.
-We also managed to somehow get a bus back to Salzburg without any trouble when we were done—mission accomplished!
+With our new American friends, we ate bratwurst and the best apple strudel of my life, drank liters of wheat beer, paraded through the streets with the locals, and made some new local friends.
+We also managed to miraculously get a bus back to Salzburg without any trouble when we were done—mission accomplished!

 The other unexpected event we came upon during that trip was the Festival of Lights in Berlin.
 It occurs in October, and for several nights, they light up all of the famous city buildings, lanes, and monuments with colored lights.
-The atmosphere was electric (no pun intended), with everyone strolling the main streets and squares which were closed to traffic.
+The atmosphere was electric (no pun intended).
+The city's major streets and squares were closed to traffic, and everyone was out strolling and taking in the sites.
 The beautiful changing colored lights on the famous monuments—especially the Brandenburg Gate—created a photographer’s dreamscape.
 We wandered from one sight to the next, taking it all in, and just enjoying being out and about with the people of the city and their famous landmarks.
-It was a great way to cap an amazing trip, enjoying the unexpected festivities like a local.
+It was a great, unexpected way to cap off an amazing trip.

-I could go on for pages about all of the mishaps, schedule snafus, and changes to itinerary I’ve encountered along the way trying to carry out my carefully orchestrated travel plans, but I could also go on for pages about all of the amazing, unplanned events, sights, and friends I’ve encountered during my travels.
-And you know what; sometimes even the worst things I’ve encountered usually have a way of working themselves out, even if not exactly the way I planned it.
-The Portuguese airline went back to work just in time, I finally got a ferry off of Mykonos—albeit 4 hours later than anticipated and after watching passengers disembark making the sign of the cross and wishing us good luck—we survived, I got through the traffic in Germany and sped the rest of the way along the good ole no speed limit autobahn making up time, and two connections and an extra 5 hours later, I finally arrived in Dusseldorf to a liter of Germany’s finest beer and a draft of my next travel article.
+I could go on for pages and pages about all of the mishaps, schedule snafus, and changes to itinerary I’ve encountered along the way trying to carry out my carefully orchestrated travel plans, but I could also go on for pages about all of the amazing, unplanned events, sights, and friends I’ve encountered along the way.
+And you know what, sometimes even the worst things I’ve encountered usually have a way of working themselves out, even if not exactly the way I planned it.
+The Portuguese airline went back to work just in time, I finally got a ferry off of Mykonos—albeit 4 hours later than anticipated and after watching passengers disembark making the sign of the cross and wishing us good luck, I got through the traffic in Germany and sped the rest of the way along the good ole no speed limit autobahn making up lost time, and two connections and an extra 5 hours later, I finally arrived in Dusseldorf to a liter of Germany’s finest beer and a draft of my next travel article.